-The agreement contains several covenants which, among other things, require the maintenance of various financial performance ratios, restrict the payment of dividends and require financial reports to be submitted periodically to the financial institution.
-Unused borrowings under the credit agreement amounted to \$7,750 at September 30, 2000.
+The credit agreement, including the December 2001 amendment, contains several covenants which, among other things, require the maintenance of various financial performance ratios, restrict the payment of dividends to unitholders, and require financial reports to be submitted periodically to the financial institutions.
+Unused borrowings under the credit agreement amounted to \$47 million at September 30, 2001.

-Noninterest-bearing obligations due under noncompetition agreements consist of agreements between the Company and the sellers of retail propane companies acquired during fiscal 1999 and 2000 with payments due through 2009 with imputed interest at 8.5% to 9.0%.
-Noninterest-bearing obligations consist of \$2,808 and \$2,130 in total payments due under noncompetition agreements, less unamortized discount based on imputed interest of \$570 and \$505 at September 30, 1999 and 2000, respectively.
+Noninterest-bearing obligations due under noncompetition agreements consist of agreements between Inergy and the sellers of retail propane companies acquired from fiscal years 1999 through 2001 with payments due through 2009 with imputed interest at 8.5% to 9.0%.
+Noninterest-bearing obligations consist of \$2,130 and \$1,448 in total payments due under noncompetition agreements, less unamortized discount based on imputed interest of \$505 and \$347 at September 30, 2000 and 2001, respectively.